 "Our family of four greatly enjoyed the trip!
 The boys caught several striped bass, the first of which was pulled in just minutes after putting the line in the water.
 This fish was large!
 Captain John and Chase were so encouraging and knowledgeable." - LaDonna

 "We have been vacationing on the Cape for over 30 years and have gone on a lot of fishing charters in that time.
 Captain John and the Grey Dolphin has been the best.
 This is the second year we booked with him and will only book with him in the future.
 He is courteous and responsive and works hard to get you the fish you're after.
 We were after Stripers this year and our family group of 6 pulled in 25 Stripers!
-We limited out with 6 keepers!" - Mark
+We limited out with 6 keepers!
+We had one beginner fisher with us.
+Captain John and Mate Casey paid close attention to her to make sure she was set up for success, and of course she was.
+Thanks for a great time, Captain John and Casey!" - Mark

 "This is our fourth year with Captain John.
 We started out slow today at low tide, but Captain John kept trying new areas and methods.
 In about an hour we started getting hits and our group of four caught five nice stripers.
 Four were keepers.
 A great trip." - Norman

-Bluefish: If stripers are the gentlemen of the bay, bluefish are the rowdy cousins who crash the party.
-These toothy critters are pure aggression on fins.
-They'll hit just about anything that moves, and when they do, it's like hooking into a buzzsaw.
-Blues typically show up a bit later than the stripers, usually by early summer.
-They range from 2-3 pounds up to the coveted "gator" blues that can top 15 pounds or more.
+Bluefish: If stripers are the gentlemen of Cape Cod waters, bluefish are the bad boys.
+These toothy predators are pure aggression on fins.
+They'll hit just about any lure or bait with reckless abandon, often leaping clear of the water in their attacks.
+Blues typically show up a bit later than stripers, with the best fishing from mid-summer into fall.
+They range from 2-3 pound "snappers" to bruiser "gators" over 15 pounds.
 When a school of blues moves in, the action can be non-stop.
-Just watch those fingers when you're unhooking them - those teeth are no joke!
+Just watch those fingers when you're unhooking them – those razor-sharp teeth aren't for show!

 July 2, 2025